A Virtual Peek Into My Classroom Library

 One of my favorite ways to collect additional library books is to ask my current students to donate books from home that they have already read.
 To provide them with an incentive, the donated books are given a special label with the child's name and the date that the book was donated.
 Students like to know that their book will forever be part of the Newingham library.

 Another idea to consider is a read-a-thon.
 Students can collect pledges from family and friends for each book they read in a month (or a certain period of time).
 Students can count the books they read in class and at home.
 Not only are students motivated to read lots of books, but the money raised can go to the purchasing of new books for your classroom library.
 The kids then get to enjoy reading the books they earned for the class.

 Once I began collecting a good number of books, it became important to me that I had some sort of inventory of the books I own.
 This is helpful when choosing books to read aloud, when suggesting "just right" books for students, and for keeping track of all my books.
 Since I was using the computer to look up the levels of my books, it made sense to also add the book title, author, level, and library location to an Excel file that I could access when searching for a book.

-In the past couple of years, I have been transferring my book collection to Media Collector, a software used with IntelliScanner.
+In the past couple of years, I have been using IntelliScanner with my book collection.
 An IntelliScanner is a device used to scan the barcodes on your classroom library books.
 The information is collected and stored on your computer.
 You can choose to add your own categories to the collected information as well.
 For example, once a book is added to my collection, I add categories for book level and library location.